MarkEWaite/jenkins-bugs/README.md

 Removing 2 of 3 was the key change.
 Now the job runs only once (since there is only a single notifyCommit).

-More investigation is required.
+More investigation is still required.
 The bug check job is now configured to use curl to read the last few commits.
 If no change is reported, then the job is assumed to have failed.